 Example: Let us see how the above operations are performed on arrays and matrices with the help of some use cases.

 Problem Statement 1: Reshape numbers from 0 to 5 into 3 rows and 2 columns and store it in an array.

 Problem Statement 2: Reshape the same array as used in Q1 with 2 rows and 3 columns

-Problem Statement 3: Reshape the same array to have 3 columns with unspecified number of rows.
+Problem Statement 3: Reshape the same array to have 3 columns with an unspecified number of rows.